We ship to a number of EU countries, Northern Ireland and Norway

 All brassica crops grow best in partial-shade, in firm, fertile, free-draining soil.
 Start digging over your soil in autumn, removing any stones you find and working in plenty of well-rotted manure or compost.
 Tread on the soil to remove any air pockets and make the surface very firm.
 Brassicas will fail if the soil is too acidic so add lime to the soil if necessary, aiming for a pH of 6.5-7.5.

-Nearly all brassicas should be planted in a seedbed or in modules under glass and then transferred.
-Sow thinly, as this reduces the amount of future thinning necessary and potential risk from pests.
-Cover seeds to 1.25cm (¼ to ½ inch) deep and transplant the seedlings when they are about 7cm (3in) tall.
+Alternatively sow outdoors between April - May in a seedbed sowing thinly in drills.
+Cover seeds to 1.25cm (¼ to ½in) deep and transplant the seedlings when they are about 7cm (3in) tall.
 Do not allow transplants to become stunted before transplanting.
 Water the day before moving, and keep well-watered until established.
-Space plants 60 to 90cm (24 to 36in) apart in the row, or 60cm (24in) in all directions in beds.
+Space plants 60 to 90cm (24 to 36in) apart in the row, or 60cm (24in) in all directions in beds, treading the plants in well.
+Water well before transplanting and during dry spells, keep moist until seedlings are established.

 Cultivation: